Visions of Italy

 As participants in the course will learn, professionals in Italian museums, libraries, and archives have fantastic cultural materials to work with.
 Through readings, site visits, and meetings with professionals, students will gain a basic knowledge of how Italian cultural professionals make museum, archival, and library resources known to various user groups.
 We will explore public programs, outreach strategies, and digital and physical exhibits, and study the principles and practical elements involved in creating each, with site visits and instruction designed to reveal how existing institutions apply those principles to learning in their public programming.

-View the most recent program itinerary.
+View the tentative program itinerary.

 In Rome, students have dorm accommodations at the CUA Rome Center